open-cloud/open-cloud.github.io.old/devguide_exampleservice.md

 Note that there are some differences between this section and the video.
 Most notably, this section uses the "devel" configuration, while the video uses the "cord-pod" configuration.
-Either will work, the main difference being taht the latter includes other CORD services in addition to ExampleService.
+Either will work, the main difference being that the latter includes other CORD services in addition to ExampleService.

 ExampleService is multi-tenant.
 It instantiates a VM instance on behalf of each tenant, and runs an Apache web server in that VM.
 This web server is then configured to serve a tenant-specified message (a string), where the tenant is able to set this message using the XOS administrative interface.